 DIY Serving Stand for Under $12

-Creating a DIY Serving Stand is easy and frugal with cheap glassware from your cabinet, a thrift store, or Dollar Tree.
+Creating a DIY Serving Stand is easy and frugal, using inexpensive glassware from your cabinet, a thrift store, or Dollar Tree.
 Get creative by mixing and matching dishware for a one-of-a-kind way to display finger food at your next gathering.

-Today is day two of my Dollar Store Craft Week is an $1 DIY Tiered Serving Tray.
-I have wanted a 3-tiered stand for a long time but have not found one that I really like or that was a price I am willing to pay.
+Today is day two of Dollar Store Craft Week, an $1 DIY Tiered Serving Tray.
+I have wanted a 3-tiered stand for a long time, but I have not found one that I like or that is within a price I am willing to pay.
 This DIY Cupcake Stand caught my attention, but I am not a fan of the white plates.
 I decided that glass was the way to go.

 DIY 3 Tier Serving Tray